Laboratory Design spoke with Bryan Cannon, AIA, Design Principal with HGA Architects and Engineers in Washington, D.C.

 My first research building was for the Carnegie Institution for Science.
 I was really alarmed when I saw my first lab space in their old building; it was not a place I could imagine spending time in but it really supported a culture of intense discussion and respectful critique.
 The client’s leadership team had a wonderful vision for how scientists should work together.
 They had thought a lot about how and when researchers really spend time talking among themselves, and how scientists at different stages of their careers interact.
 They started with a strong concept, described only in words.
 We miraculously gave them a building design that supports their mission, and it’s a very nice place to work.
 I learned the timeless lesson that if they hang out, scientists often do so over pieces of scientific equipment, not so much sitting on Barcelona chairs.

-Read the complete interview in Laboratory Design Magazine.
+Read the full interview in Laboratory Equipment.